Philip95/technikum_se/technikum/factors.md

 ## III.
 Config

-For the config factor, I created an .env file, which I will also push to Github as a reference.
+For the config factor, I created an .env file, which I will also push to GitHub as a reference.
 Normally, I would never push the .env file to Git.
 But since the file will be pretty much the same for all machines, I decided to leave it there and to not create an example file, which you have to adapt.
 In this .env file I will write the config for the MySQL container, such as user, password, connection string etc.